exponential-idle-guides/exponential-idle-guides/src/view/guide-extensions/glossary.md

 ### R9

-Refers to the 9th Research of the student upgrades in the 'students' tab.
+Refers to the 9th Research of the student upgrades in the 'students' tab, which is the research upgrade below theories.
 This research boosts theory rates significantly.
 You start the game with '0r9' (0 levels).
 The maximum is '3R9', which means you have all 3 levels of the upgrade.

 ### R9 swapping